lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session05_say.md

 e.
 What types of decisions does the team make that affect these variables?

-9. Now let’s discuss the questions you typed into the Text box.
+8. Now let’s discuss the questions you typed into the Text box.
 TeamLead, you can type the answers into the Hypothesis or Findings box depending on which you think they are.
 If there are questions that need to be researched further, you can type those in the Questions box.

-10. Click on the “i” next to the name, Team Data Table.
+9. Click on the “i” next to the name, Team Data Table.
 This opens a section with details on how the numbers in this table were calculated from the team data you selected and uploaded.
 There are “i” buttons throughout the sim UI to help you quickly answer your questions about meanings, calculations, units, etc.

+10. When you're done in the sim UI, it's always best to log off.
+Click Logoff at the top right, then click it again to confirm.

-## That's it for modeling to learn how to log in to our team world.
-Before we move to our Done/Do review, please be sure to log out of the sim UI and the data UI.
+### That's it for modeling to learn how to log in to our team world.
+Next is our Done/Do review.

-Now our Done/Do review: Today we successfully logged in and uploaded our team data to the sim UI and reviewed our team data in the Experiments tile.
-Before next time, what you all can do is log in to your individual world and explore the interface more.
-In particular, we'd like you to check the “i” information available in the rest of the Experiments section and the model diagram to get ready for our next session.
-So please type this in as a Decision: We decided to log in to our individual worlds and check the “i” information available throughout the sim UI.

 ## Done and Do (15 minutes)
 <!-- Do/Done Tables -->
 | <img src = "https://raw.githubusercontent.com/lzim/teampsd/hexagon_icons/np_hexagon-check-mark_309690_003F72.png" height = "80" width = "80"> **Done** | <img src = "https://raw.githubusercontent.com/lzim/teampsd/hexagon_icons/np_synchronize_778914_003F72.png" height = "90" width = "90"> **Do** |
 | --- | --- |
 | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_data_sm.png" height = "75" width = "110">](http://mtl.how/data) [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_sim.png" height = "75" width = "110">](http://mtl.how/sim) We logged in and uploaded our team data to the sim UI, and reviewed our team data in the Experiments Tile. | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_sim.png" height = "75" width = "110">](http://mtl.how/sim) Check the "i" information available in the sim UI Model Diagram and Experiments section. |

+### DO Demo

+1. For next time, if you can, log in to to the sim UI at mtl.how/sim.

+2. Remember that when you first enter your log-in credentials, you'll be able to choose between your Team world and your Individual world.
+If you choose your Team world, it will already have a "session" started - because we did that today when we chose the module and selected the team data file that we had added.
+So you will choose Join Current Session and click Play.

+3. If you're ambitious to dig in and "play" in the sim, you can choose your Individual world and add the team data to the team data menu the same way we did just now.
+Then you can choose the module, select the data, and click Play.
+You can explore to your heart's content in your Individual world without worrying that you'll "break" anything or change anything for the rest of your team.

+4. Whichever way you get to hitting Play from the Sim UI landing page, it will take you to the main page for the module.
+We encourage you to explore the interface more.

+5. In particular, check out the “i” information available throughout the sim UI - in the Experiments section and in the model diagram - to prepare for our next session.

 ## Until next time, thanks for "Modeling to Learn"!